patrick330602/blog-source/source/_posts/wsl-ubuntu1604-eol.md

 - WSL
 ---

 Ubuntu 16.04 LTS reached End-Of-Life today.
 This also means Ubuntu 16.04 on Windows also will get off from the Microsoft Store.
-For people still use Ubuntu 16.04 on WSL, unless you have purchased [ESM (Extended Security Maintainance)](https://ubuntu.com/security/esm) as part of Ubuntu Advantage, you will not able to upgrade packages on Ubuntu 16.04 LTS.
+For people who still use Ubuntu 16.04 on WSL, unless you have purchased [ESM (Extended Security Maintainance)](https://ubuntu.com/security/esm) as part of Ubuntu Advantage, you will not be able to upgrade packages on Ubuntu 16.04 LTS.
 If you still have a WSL instance running Ubuntu 16.04 LTS, you can take the following actions.

 ## Move Ubuntu 16.04 images to another Ubuntu UWP